jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid over-complicating the environment, organization, or product design

 - 3.1.8 Zero Trust or trust but verify
-  - **Zero Trust**: "assume breach"; a security concept and alternative of the traditional (castle/moat) approach where nothing is automatically trusted; instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified
+  - **Zero Trust**: a security model that assumes no user, device, or system is inherently trusted, even inside the network; it enforces continuous verification, least privilege access, and strict access controls for every request; "assume breach"; a security concept and alternative of the traditional (castle/moat) approach where nothing is automatically trusted; instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified
   - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
   - "Never trust, always verify" replaces "trust but verify" as a security design principle by asserting that all activities by all users/entities must be subject to control, authentication, authorization, and management at the most granular level possible
   - Goal is to have every access request authenticated, authorized, and encrypted prior to access being granted to an asset or resource